American Chemical Society: Creation

-In the ACS logo, originally designed in the early 20th century by Tiffany's Jewelers and used since 1909, a stylized symbol of a kaliapparat is used.
+In the former ACS logo, originally designed in the early 20th century by Tiffany's Jewelers and used since 1909, a stylized symbol of a kaliapparat is used.

 Growth

 The Journal of the American Chemical Society was founded in 1879 to publish original chemical research.
 It was the first journal published by ACS and is still the society's flagship peer-reviewed publication.
 In 1907, Chemical Abstracts was established as a separate journal (it previously appeared within JACS), which later became the Chemical Abstracts Service, a division of ACS that provides chemical information to researchers and others worldwide.
-Chemical & Engineering News is a weekly trade magazine that has been published by ACS since 1923.
+Chemical & Engineering News is a monthly trade magazine that has been published by ACS since 1923.

 The society adopted a new constitution aimed at nationalizing the organization in 1890.
 In 1905, the American Chemical Society moved from New York City to Washington, D.C.
 ACS was reincorporated under a congressional charter in 1937.
 It was granted by the U.S. Congress and signed by president Franklin D. Roosevelt.
 ACS's headquarters moved to its current location in downtown Washington in 1941.